DanielBiegler/bieglers-vendure-plugins/packages/template/README.md

 ### 2. Generate a database migration

-This plugin adds a custom field to the `Asset` entity called `previewImageHash`, which requires you to generate a database migration.
+This plugin adds // TODO, which requires you to generate a database migration.
 See Vendure's [migration documentation][migrations] for further guidance.

 ### 3. // TODO